sirkamar/AROLib/README.md

 The `ex_end` statement marks the end of the exception handling block and must always be specified.

-## Data and Object Serialization
+## Data and Object Streaming
-The ARO Library provides support for data and object serialization via its Streaming API available in the Input/Output namespace (i.e. `aro::io`).
+The ARO Library provides support for data and object streaming via its Streaming API available in the Input/Output namespace (i.e. `aro::io`).
 The library provides built-in support for streaming of the native types `int`, `bool`, `char`, `long`, `short`, `float` and `double`.
 It also offers streaming capabilities for class objects via the `Streamable` template interface.
 By implementing the `Streamable` interface a class enables its instances to be written to an `ObjectOutputStream` and read from an `ObjectInputStream`.
 The classes `Array`, `Array2D`, `String`, and the wrapper classes `Int`, `Bool`, `Char`, `Long`, `Short`, `Float` and `Double` all implement the `Streamable` interface.
 An attempt to transmit an object for a class that does not implement the `Streamable` template interface will result in an `IOException` being thrown indicating that the object is not a valid `Streamable` instance.

 ```cpp
 1.	#include <aro/core.hpp>